OB-lab/James_et_al._2021-MBE/README.md

 ## Getting the estimation file

-The estimation file specifies the search range of the parameters defined in the template file.
+The *estimation* file specifies the search range of the parameters defined in the *template* file.
 The lower range limit is an absolute minimum, whereas the upper range is only used as a maximum for choosing a random initial value for the parameter.
 It is divided in three fixed sections in the following order:

   + Parameters: It lists the main parameters and its respective initial search range.
 Each parameter can either be uniformly or log-uniformly distributed and its values can be either recorded or omitted in the output files.
-Some parameters, such as ```ANCSIZE```, are specified in this section despite they were not invoked in the template file.
-This is because they are later used to calculate other complex parameters that indeed were specified in the template file, such us ```RESIZE``` (see below).
+Some parameters, such as *ANCSIZE*, are specified in this section despite they were not invoked in the *template* file.
+This is because they are later used to calculate other complex parameters that indeed were specified in the *template* file, such as *RESIZE* (see below).

   + Rules: It includes a set of conditions to be met among the above simple parameters.
 For instance, in a secondary contact model, it should be specified that the secondary contact event happened after the divergence of the involved populations.

   + Complex parameters: It defines parameters that are obtained as simple operations between other parameters.
-For instance, the migration rate ```MIG12``` is calculated as the number of migrants ```NM12``` divided by the population size of the sink population ```NPOP2```.
+For instance, the migration rate *MIG12* is calculated as the number of migrants *NM12* divided by the population size of the source population *NPOP1*.

-The name of the template file must be the root name of the SFS file plus the extention ```.est```.
-For instance, the corresponding template file name of ```D00_H00_jointMAFpop1_0.obs``` should be ```D00_H00.est```.
-Sample estimation files for the D00_H00 pair are in the directory ```EstimationFiles/Pair``` and for the D32-H12-H12A triad are in the directory ```EstimationFiles/Triad```.
+The name of the *estimation* file must be the root name of the SFS file plus the extension ```.est```.
+For instance, the corresponding *estimation* file name of the *D00_H00_jointMAFpop1_0.obs* SFS should be *D00_H00.est*.
+Sample estimation files for the *D00_H00* pair are in the directory ```EstimationFiles/Pair``` and for the *D32-H12-H12A* triad are in the directory ```EstimationFiles/Triad```.

-This is how a template file for a population pair looks like:
+This is how an *estimation* file for a population pair looks like:

 ```
 // Priors and rules file